tjmehta/101/README.md

 ## pluck

 Functional version of obj[key], returns the value of the key from obj.
+Supports partial functionality (great with array functions, like map).

 ```js
 var pluck = require('101/pluck');